Where are they now? The 16 kids handed Man Utd debuts by Solskjaer

-I know he’s young and I know it’s not fair on kids to compare to great players like Michael was, but he’s the same mould, he plays simple passes, plays through the lines.”
+“I know he’s young and I know it’s not fair on kids to compare to great players like Michael was, but he’s the same mould, he plays simple passes, plays through the lines.”

-The midfielder started three times in the Europa League group stage in 2019-20 but spent most of last season with the Under-23s.
+The midfielder started three times in the Europa League group stage in 2019-20 but spent most of that season with the Under-23s.